Skip to content

 • Approve plan: The Commissioner of the Department of Natural Resources approves and signs the plan.

-• Implement plan: The plan guides management decisions for lands within Haines State Forest Resource Management Area.
+• Implement plan: The plan guides management decisions for lands within the Susitna Forest Resource Management Area.

 A carbon offset credit is a financial instrument representing a reduction or removal of one metric ton of carbon dioxide (CO2) or its equivalent in other greenhouse gases from the atmosphere.
 These credits are used by companies or other entities to compensate for their own carbon emissions by investing in environmental projects that reduce or remove greenhouse gasses.